TeachBooks/template/README.md

 ![Create new repository](figures/create_new_repository.png)

 3. You can choose for `Private` only if you've GitHub Pro, GitHub Team, GitHub Enterprise Cloud, or GitHub Enterprise Server.
 Otherwise, you won't be able to publish your TeachBook online.
+Furthermore, it prevents people from contributing to your book, making your book essentially 'closed' instead of 'open.

 4. (Only required for private repositories:) Create a Personal Access Token (classic) with at least the scopes `repo`, `read:org` and `gist` as described in the [github documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), and add this token with the name `GH_PAT` as a `Repository secret` or `Organization secret` (`Settings` > `Secrets and variables` > `Actions` > `Repository secrets` or `Organization secrets`).